Attorneys share discovery in Indiana woman’s terror case

 - Vikram Jandhyala, innovation leader at UW, dies at 47

+Elhassani’s attorneys, Thomas Durkin and Joshua Herman, have security clearances, but that doesn’t mean they automatically have access to confidential information, Zanzi said.
+Judge Philip Simon will determine which confidential information Elhassani’s attorneys can see.

-Lawyers on both sides say they’re on track for the January 2020 trial.
+Attorneys on both sides said they’re on track for the January 2020 trial.

+Elhassani told reporters for the BBC and PBS that during a 2015 vacation in Turkey, her Moroccan husband, Moussa Elhassani, tricked her into traveling with their children to Syria, where he became an IS militant.

+Moussa Elhassani has since died, according to attorneys.
+Samantha Elhassani told CNN her husband was killed in a drone strike last year.